I have problems downloading some files, what to do?

 Which OSM/W2XP scenery version should I download?

-For Europe are 2 versions available: ‘osm’ and the normal without suffix.
+2 3 versions available: ‘osm’ and the normal without suffix.
 The difference between the versions is that in ‘osm’ the autogen objects are excluded, so you’ll have only the data that osm (open street map project) delivers.
 In many European countries quality and quantity of osm data is high enough.

 How should be the priority in scenery_pack.ini?

-The order and thus the priority in the ‘scenery_packs.ini’ (you find it in ‘custom scenery’ folder) from top to bottom should be as follows:
+The order and thus the priority in the ‘scenery_packs.ini’ (you find it in ‘custom scenery’ folder) from top to bottom should be as follows (from local to global):

 - own and custom airports